 It takes less than a minute to scan a dog food label, but what you learn can be crucial to your purchase decision.
 Here’s what you need to know.

-- Ingredients – The ingredients panel lists all food sources in the product in descending order by precooked weight.
-For dry food, a key ingredient should be a source of high-quality protein, such as chicken, lamb, or salmon.
+The Ingredients: The ingredients panel lists all food sources in the product in descending order by precooked weight.
+For dry food, a key ingredient should be a source of high-quality protein, such as chicken by-product meal.

-- Analysis – The guaranteed analysis gives the minimum or maximum percentage breakdown of the basic nutrients in the formula: protein, fiber, and moisture content, for example.
+The Analysis: The guaranteed analysis gives the minimum or maximum percentage breakdown of some basic nutrients in the formula: protein, fat, fibre and moisture content, for example.

-- Contact information – The manufacturer's phone number should be included.
+The Contact Information: The manufacturer's phone number should be included.
 It indicates that the company is proud of its products and welcomes customer feedback.
-All Eukanuba® products are 110% guaranteed or your money back.

 The label also recommends how much to feed your dog each day.
 Use these recommendations as a starting point to determine feeding amounts, but consult your veterinarian for the ideal amount.